-Doing this also has an added advantage, since focusing on your strongest evidence when stating your argument makes it harder for your opponent to use strawman arguments against you.
+Focusing on your strongest evidence also has the added advantage of making it harder for your opponent to use strawman arguments against you.
 This is because using strawman arguments often involve cherry-picking the weaker aspects of your claim, and arguing against them as if they represent your entire stance.
-When you only include the strongest pieces of evidence in your argument, it makes you less vulnerable to this type of rhetoric technique.
+When you only include the strongest pieces of evidence in your argument, it makes you less vulnerable to this rhetoric technique.

 Based on this, if you have 5 pieces of evidence in support of your stance, 3 of which are “strong” and 2 of which are “weak”, you will generally be better off discussing only the 3 “strong” points, while avoiding the weaker ones.
-In addition, your argument should be presented in a clear and concise manner, and if necessary, should be simplified in order to make it easily intelligible to your target audience.
+This also helps simplify your argument overall, which, as we saw earlier, should be presented in a clear and concise manner, and if necessary, simplified in order to make it easily intelligible to your target audience.